troclaux/notes/javascript.md

 ## properties

+- almost everything is an object

 - dynamically typed
 - interpreted programming language
 - has garbage collection
-- first class functions
+- functions are values (i.e. first-class citizens)
+- function-scoped: once a variable is declared inside a function, it is accessible anywhere inside that function
 - hoisted declarations: variables and functions can be used before they are declared
-- almost everything is an object
-- supports multiple programming paradigms:
-  - object oriented
-  - functional
-  - imperative
 - immutable strings
-- weakly typed
 - multiplatform

 ## data types

+- value types: Number, String, Boolean, Null, Undefined
+- reference types: Object, Array and Function

 > [!IMPORTANT]
 > in JavaScript, almost everything is an object